-I’m OK with this because, as a recruiter, I almost never read cover letters.
-I find the resume a meatier, more comprehensive read than most cover letters.
+I’m OK with this because, as a recruiter, I rarely read cover letters.
+I found the resume a meatier, more comprehensive read than most cover letters.

 You can find opinions a-go-go on the necessity of cover letters.
 Sadly, there’s not much hard data backing up either the pro or con positions.

 Note to Recruiters